Modified Marrone-Treanor dissociation model: formulation and benchmarking for diatom/atom mixtures: Approach to chemical equilibrium

 Figures~\ref{fig:O2-O2_diss_arrhenius_fits} and \ref{fig:mmt_evib_fit_O2-O2_diss} present equivalent plots for reaction $\mathrm{2O_2 \rightarrow 2O + O_2}$, while analogous data for reactions $\mathrm{N_2 + N \rightarrow 3N}$ and $\mathrm{O_2 + O \rightarrow 3O}$ are compared in Fig.~\ref{fig:non_boltzmann_factor_comparison_2}.
 All three reactions exhibit similar features to the first one: a dissociation rate coefficient about 50\% smaller and roughly 15\% less average vibrational energy removed per reaction in QSS than at thermal equilibrium.
 This consistent behavior makes it possible to capture the complex non-Boltzmann depletion effects in our two-temperature CFD model by employing the two simple correction factors.
 Of course, for every reaction the precise non-Boltzmann factors yielding the best possible fit between QCT and DMS data differ slightly and also vary somewhat with temperature.
 However, we choose to apply the same factors $f_k^\mathrm{NB} = 0.5$ and $f_\varepsilon^\mathrm{NB} = 0.85$ to all four reactions so as to not introduce unnecessary complexity to the MMT model.

-\section{Approach to Chemical Equilibrium}
+\section{Approach to chemical equilibrium}

 In Sec.~\ref{sec:nb_effects} we motivated the use of non-Boltzmann correction factors as part of the MMT model by comparisons between QCT and DMS data.
-We found that values $f_{k}^\mathrm{NB} = 0.5$ and $f_{\varepsilon}^\mathrm{NB} = 0.85$ produce very good $k_d$ and $\langle \varepsilon_{v,s} \rangle_d$ estimates for the dissociation reactions in air during the QSS dissociation phase.
-Thus, the MMT model is able to accurately reproduce the DMS-predicted dissociation- and vibrational energy removal rates experienced by the gas immediately downstream of a strong shock.
-However, employing constant non-Boltzmann factors becomes non-physical as the mixture approaches chemical equilibrium.
+We found that values $f_{k}^\mathrm{NB} = 0.5$ and $f_{\varepsilon}^\mathrm{NB} = 0.85$ produce very good $k_\mathrm{diss}$ and $\langle \varepsilon_{\mathrm{v},s} \rangle_\mathrm{diss}$ estimates for the major nitrogen and oxygen dissociation reactions during the QSS dissociation phase.
+Thus, the MMT model is able to accurately reproduce the DMS-predicted rates of dissociation and vibrational energy removal experienced by the gas immediately downstream of a strong shock.
+However, blindly employing that same pair of constant non-Boltzmann factors becomes non-physical as the dissociating mixture approaches chemical equilibrium.